-Fiber Farm Market at the Sheep Shack – Pittstown NJ
+Fiber Farm Market at the Sheep Shed – Pittstown NJ

-Windswept Acres – fleeces, roving, yarn & sheepskins from Sue’s flock of natural colored and white Romney and Dorset sheep, plus NJ Blankets.
-And meet the sheep!
+Windswept Acres – fleeces, roving, yarn & sheepskins from Sue’s flock of natural colored and white Romney and Dorset sheep and NJ Blankets.
+Plus meet the sheep!

 Dancing Waters Farm – natural colored and hand dyed mohair/ wool roving, tops & yarn from Andrea’s Angora goats and sheep, plus catnip and NJ Blankets.